 How do I get into law?

-There’s no getting around it: law is an intellectually challenging subject and profession, and you’ll need to show you have the potential to cope with that by getting high A level grades.
-There are no essential A levels you need to take to get into law but we recommend you choose subjects:
+There’s no getting around it: law is an intellectually challenging subject and profession, and whether you want to qualify through an apprenticeship or a university degree, you’ll need to show you have the potential to cope with that by getting high A level (or equivalent) grades.

 - which develop the skills needed in law.
 As well as being clever, you also need good research, communication and analytical skills to be a successful lawyer so think about which A levels develop those skills – eg history, English, science or maths.